Redruth: History

 Traditionally in the Penwith Hundred, the town has developed away from the original settlement, which was near where the present Churchtown (around St. Euny's Church) district of Redruth stands today.
 This location is a steeply wooded valley, with Carn Brea on one side and the now-called Bullers Hill on the other.
 The presence of shallow lodes of tin and copper lying east to west made it an advantageous site for extracting metals, including, tin, lead and copper.
 The first settlers stayed by a crossing in the river and started extracting metal ores, and this process turned the colour of the river red.

 Historically, Redruth was a small market town overshadowed by its neighbours until a boom in the demand for copper ore during the 18th century.
 Copper ore had mostly been discarded by the Cornish tin-mining industry but was now needed to make brass, an essential metal in the Industrial Revolution.
 Surrounded by copper ore deposits, Redruth quickly became one of the largest and richest mining areas in Britain and the town's population grew markedly, although most miners' families remained poor.

+Redruth was connected to the electric telegraph network in 1863 when the Electric and International Telegraph Company opened stations at Truro, Redruth, Penzance, Camborne, Liskard and St Austell.

 In the 1880s and 1890s the town end of Clinton Road gained a number of institutions, notably a School of Mines and Art School in 1882–83, St. Andrew's Church (replacing the chapel in Chapel Street) in 1883 and, opposite, the Free Library, built in 1895.
 The Mining Exchange was built in 1880 as a place for the trading of mineral stock.

+By the end of the 19th century, the Cornish mining industry was in decline and Britain was importing most of its copper ore.
+To find employment, many miners emigrated to the newer mining industries in the Americas, Pachuca, Mexico, Australasia and South Africa.
 By the turn of the 20th century, Victoria Park had been laid out to commemorate the Golden Jubilee and this part of town had taken on its present appearance – a far cry from the jumble of mining activity that had taken place there in the early 19th century.
 Redruth was making its transition from a market town dominated by mines and industry to a residential centre.

-By the end of the 19th century, the Cornish mining industry was in decline and Britain was importing most of its copper ore.
-To find employment, many miners emigrated to the newer mining industries in the Americas, Pachuca, Mexico, Australasia and South Africa.
 Cornwall's last fully operational mine, South Crofty at Pool between Redruth and Camborne, closed in March 1998.

 Governance

-Parliamentary representation

-The Camborne and Redruth constituency was created for the 2010 general election, following a review of parliamentary representation in Cornwall by the Boundary Commission for England, which increased the number of seats in the county from five to six.

-It is primarily a successor to the former Falmouth and Camborne seat.

-In the 2019 United Kingdom general election the results were: